timescale/docs/use-timescale/upgrades.md

 ## Upgrade to a new PostgreSQL version

-Timescale currently supports PostgreSQL&nbsp;12, 13, 14, and 15.
-You can see
-your PostgreSQL and Timescale versions from the Timescale service overview page.
+You can see your PostgreSQL and Timescale versions from the Timescale service overview page.
+You can check the list of [supported PostgreSQL versions][postgres-versions] for more information.

 <!-- TODO: Add screenshot
 <img class="main-content__illustration"